 Mr. Vertrees discussed the Transit Needs Survey of the Willcox area to determine the potential demand for transportation services which took place last summer.
 The goal of the study is to conduct a deeper look into the demand/need of transit services and develop an implementation plan for public bus service (FTA Section 5311) for the Willcox area.
 SEAGO used three methods to identify demand and all three models demonstrated significant demand for services.
 As a result, SEAGO submitted a FTA Section 5305 Transit Planning Grant application for a Willcox Area Transit Feasibility Study, and on December 8, 2017, SEAGO was notified that the grant was awarded.
 The FTA share of the project will be \$56,000.
 Local match will be \$14,000.
 SEAGO can use in-kind services to meet the match requirements.
 A feasibility study is a precondition for applying for FTA Section 5311 funding and is available to support an application for 5 years.

-Ms. Gale made a motion to approve the acceptance of the FTA Section 5305 Transit Planning Grant Award to conduct a Willcox Area Transit Feasibility Study and authorize any associated procurement needed for the study.
+Mr. Vertrees requested a motion to approve the acceptance of a FTA Section 5305 Transit Planning Grant Award to conduct a Willcox Area Transit Feasibility Study and authorize any associated procurement needed for the study as recommended by the Administrative Council.